Cherokee: Eastern Band of Cherokee Indians

 hosts over a million visitors a year to cultural attractions of the 100 sqmi sovereign nation.
 The reservation, the "Qualla Boundary", has a population of over 8,000 Cherokee, primarily direct descendants of Indians who managed to avoid "The Trail of Tears".

 Attractions include the Oconaluftee Indian Village, Museum of the Cherokee Indian, and the Qualla Arts and Crafts Mutual.
 Founded in 1946, the Qualla Arts and Crafts Mutual is the country's oldest and foremost Native American crafts cooperative.
 The outdoor drama Unto These Hills, which debuted in 1950, recently broke record attendance sales.
-Together with Harrah's Cherokee Casino and Hotel, Cherokee Indian Hospital and Cherokee Boys Club, the tribe generated $78 million dollars in the local economy in 2005.
+Together with Harrah's Cherokee Casino and Hotel, Cherokee Indian Hospital and Cherokee Boys Club, the tribe generated $78 million in the local economy in 2005.

 United Keetoowah Band of Cherokee Indians

 The United Keetoowah Band of Cherokee Indians formed their government under the Indian Reorganization Act of 1934 and gained federal recognition in 1946.
 Enrollment in the tribe is limited to people with a quarter or more of Cherokee blood.
 Many members of the UKB are descended from Old Settlers – Cherokees who moved to Arkansas and Indian Territory before the Trail of Tears.
 Of the 12,000 people enrolled in the tribe, 11,000 live in Oklahoma.
 Their chief is Joe Bunch.

 The UKB operate a tribal casino, bingo hall, smokeshop, fuel outlets, truck stop, and gallery that showcases art and crafts made by tribal members.
 The tribe issues their own tribal vehicle tags.